top of page

 We are stifled by our sin.
 We are troubled by our transgressions.
 He chose me before I was born to serve Him, yet allowed me to choose sin before He called me, and saved me to serve Him.
 I’m bewildered by this.
 I’m baffled by His plan in this.
 He could have called me earlier, long before I became engrossed and embedded in my sinful thoughts and habits.
 I would not have had to go through all that I encountered in my rebellion.

 It’s both the rebellious and the righteous that experience this dilemma.
 It’s not just the recalcitrant sinner but the respectable sinner who are disturbed by this thought.
-We are so confused as to why there is a gap between His choosing us and His calling us.
+We are often confused as to why there is a gap between His choosing us and His calling us.
 We wonder why there was a delay in God’s decision.
 But even in our bewilderment, we can be certain that God’s timing is never early, never late, but always on time.
 His chose and calling are determined by His plan and purpose not our perimeters.
 It is according to His time not ours.

 We need not wallow in the “what was”, but rejoice in the right now.
 It is by His mercy that we were spared in our sin and it is by His grace we are called into His service.
 Yes, we were chosen in the past and we were called in the present.
 Yet even the “in between” served His purpose.
 It is through reflecting on our past that we praise Him in the present.
 It is in remembering our sin that we rejoice in His salvation.
 It is in the magnitude of our rebellion that we marvel at our redemption.
 He chose us; than He let us continue in sin for a season before He called us that we might proclaim the glory of His grace.